naemono/cloud-on-k8s-infra/README.md

 ## Outstanding questions

 1. Do we want this [Helm Chart](./charts/e2e-cluster-applications/) to be something that is published to the [Elastic Helm Dev Repository](https://helm-dev.elastic.co/helm/) instead of just managed within a git repository?
 If so, we'll probably want to leverage something like [Helm Chart Releaser Github Action](https://github.com/marketplace/actions/helm-chart-releaser), to release this automatically upon any version changes on merge to master/main.
 2. What credentials do we want to use to authenticate against https://github.com/elastic/cloud-on-k8s-infra?
-I'm currently using a personal temporary SSH Key that will be deleted upon merge.
+I'm currently using a personal temporary SSH Key, and a personal github token, that will be deleted upon merge and migration to a valid user.  *note* Mario Duarte is opening an issue with infra team to start this discussion, as k8s-region team has this same issue.
-3. Where do we want to store a backup of the Bitnami Sealed Secrets Operator's encryption/decryption keys?  (likely vault, but it's still an open question)

 ## ArgoCD Installation and Basic Connectivity